enockopokugyamfi/bcg-data-science-forage-project/README.md

 # bcg-data-science-forage-project
 Data science project completed as part of the BCG Data Science Virtual Experience on Forage.
 This project focuses on data analysis, feature engineering, and predictive modeling for customer churn.

+Disclaimer: This project was completed as part of the BCG Data Science Virtual Experience on Forage.
+The company "PowerCo" and the datasets used in this project are part of the simulation provided in the program.

+# Customer Churn Analysis – BCG Data Science Virtual Experience

+This repository contains my work for the **BCG X Data Science Virtual Experience on Forage**, where the objective was to analyze customer data for an energy utility company and determine whether **price sensitivity influences customer churn**.

+## Business Problem

+PowerCo, a gas and electricity provider for small and medium-sized enterprises, is experiencing increasing customer churn due to competition in the energy market.

+The goal of this analysis was to investigate whether **changes in price are a significant factor influencing customers to leave**.

+## Project Workflow

+The project follows a typical industry data science pipeline:

+1. **Exploratory Data Analysis**
+   - Data inspection
+   - Distribution analysis
+   - Visualizing potential churn patterns

+2. **Feature Engineering**
+   - Creating new variables from existing data
+   - Removing irrelevant columns
+   - Combining datasets

+3. **Predictive Modeling**
+   - Training a **Random Forest classifier**
+   - Predicting customer churn

+4. **Model Evaluation**
+   - Accuracy
+   - Precision
+   - Recall
+   - F1 score

+## Comparing Approaches

+This repository contains both:

+- **My notebooks** showing my reasoning and implementation
+- **Reference solutions provided by BCG X**

+Since data science problems rarely have a single correct solution, this allows a comparison between **my analytical approach and an industry reference implementation**.

+## Tools Used

+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib / Seaborn
+- Jupyter Notebook

+## Repository Structure
+bcg-data-science-forage-project
+│
+└── README.md
+|
+├── Task2 eda_notebook.ipynb
+├── Task3 feature_engineering.ipynb
+├── Task4 modeling.ipynb
+│
+├── client_data.csv
+├── price_data.csv
+├── clean_data_afer_eda.csv
+├── data_for_predictions.csv

+## Results and Insights

+The detailed analysis, interpretations, and key insights from the project are documented directly within the Jupyter notebooks included in this repository.

+Each notebook contains explanatory comments, markdown cells, and visualizations that describe the reasoning behind the analysis, feature engineering decisions, and model evaluation.

+I plan to further review the project and refine the documentation to highlight the most important findings more explicitly.